arm61/pylj/docs/source/viewers.md

 pylj comes with eight viewers, each a live figure that redraws when its `update(simulation)` method is called:

-- `JustCell`: the particle positions
+- `JustCell`: the atom positions
 - `Energy`: positions and the energy.
 For molecular dynamics that is the total energy, potential plus kinetic; for Monte Carlo it is the potential energy.
-- `MaxBolt`: positions and a histogram of particle speeds
+- `MaxBolt`: positions and a histogram of atom speeds
 - `RDF`: positions and the radial distribution function
 - `CellPlus`: positions and one plot of data you supply
 - `Interactions`: positions, temperature, pressure and total energy
 - `Phase`: positions, total energy, mean squared displacement and the radial distribution function
 - `Scattering`: positions, the radial distribution function, mean squared displacement and the scattering profile

 The `MaxBolt`, `Interactions`, `Phase` and `Scattering` viewers plot quantities that only a molecular dynamics run records, and refuse a Monte Carlo simulation before they build their figure, naming themselves in the error.
-Every viewer takes the `MDSimulation` or `MCSimulation`, an optional `size` of `'small'`, `'medium'` or `'large'`, and an optional `diameter` to draw the particles at, in Angstrom; `CellPlus` takes the axis labels of its custom plot as well, and its `update(simulation, xdata, ydata)` takes the data to draw.
+Every viewer takes the `MDSimulation` or `MCSimulation`, an optional `size` of `'small'`, `'medium'` or `'large'`, and an optional `diameter` to draw the atoms at, in Angstrom; `CellPlus` takes the axis labels of its custom plot as well, and its `update(simulation, xdata, ydata)` takes the data to draw.
 Every viewer has an `average()` method that replaces the latest curve with the mean of every update so far; it raises `ValueError` unless one of the viewer's panes keeps a history, which the radial distribution function and scattering panes do.
 Full details are in the {doc}`sample` module documentation.

 The viewers use the inline matplotlib backend.
 Start notebooks with `%matplotlib inline`.